Global Ultrasound Outreach and Education Program

 RAD-AID Conference: International Radiology

-Join us for the annual RAD-AID Conference at World Health Organization on Saturday November 5th.
+Join us for the annual RAD-AID Conference at World Health Organization.
 This is an annual conference that gathers international nonprofits, radiology professionals, and health organizations from all over the world.
 Presentations are given about current models and projects.
 It is a great opportunity to create contacts and find ways to get involved.
 More information is available and registration is open here.

 Ultrasound Committee Member, Diana Mishler, whom previously served with RAD-AID Laos